Completed application and following documentation:

 Fall Term Academic Grants

-Applications, review of applications, and grants currently suspended due to uncertainty in the higher education sphere caused by the COVID-19 pandemic.”
+Calihan Academic Grants for the Fall Term of 2020 will not be reviewed or awarded due to uncertainty in the higher education sphere caused by the COVID-19 pandemic.

 Spring Term Academic Grants